isomerpages/sciencecentre-emag/index.md

       title: "Night at the Museum: Stargazing at Science Centre Singapore"
       subtitle: astronomy, space
       id: infopic
-      description: Singapore got stars meh?
-Go behind the scenes at one of Singapore's few public observatories to learn about our vast universe.
+      description: We can see stars in Singapore meh?
+Go behind the scenes at one of Singapore's rare public observatories to learn about our vast universe.
       button: Read More
       url: /scob-stargazing
       image: /images/VD_Homepage_Infopics.png